thatoneolib/senko/docs/source/api/utils/index.rst

 Utility Reference
 #################

-This page contains lists the API references for all modules contained in ``senko.utils``.
+This page indexes the documentation pages for all modules found in the ``utils`` directory.

 .. toctree::
     :maxdepth: 2